-Live-on residence hall staff includes a professional staff of three Hall Directors and seventeen Resident Assistants.
+Live-on residence hall staff includes a professional Assistant Director of Residence Life, three Hall Directors, and seventeen Resident Assistants.
 The residential life staff receives basic security training and educational sessions in emergency procedures and crime prevention.
 Training is provided prior to the beginning of the school year as well as through weekly meetings with the Director of Residence Life, occasional meetings with other Student Life staff, and in-service training programs conducted throughout the year.